 There are anywhere from 4-6 evening programs in any given month.
 You’ll also participate in three weekend retreats and three day-long seminars, and visit other Corps Members’ work sites at least once a month.
 These opportunities will help you explore different approaches to social change and expose you to issues that you may not see in your own work.

 Good question.
-Our staff team is composed of leaders will backgrounds in both social justice and Jewish education, and they’re guided by a curriculum that we’ve been perfecting for almost 20 years.
-But we believe deeply in participant leadership, so every Corps Member steps up throughout the year to help plan everything from site visits, to Shabbat celebration, to leadership development programs.
+Our staff team is composed of leaders with backgrounds in both social justice and Jewish education, and they’re guided by a curriculum that we’ve been perfecting for almost 20 years.
+But we believe deeply in participant leadership, so every Corps Member steps up throughout the year to help plan everything from site visits to Shabbat celebrations to leadership development programs.

-You sure can.
-It may be a modest lifestyle, but our participants have a great year with the funds we provide.
-Living in a community helps to keep the rent down and we provide subsidies for certain areas of life in the program.
-You’ll need to make smart decisions about budgeting and collaborate with your housemates to make good decisions for the needs of the house, like how to buy food together.
-It sounds like a challenge (and it is), but it’s the best way to gain real-life budgeting skills, something you’ll use for the rest of your life.
-And don’t forget: you’ll be living in a city that offers tons of free and cheap ways to have fun.
+Most Corps Members are able to support themselves on the allowance.
+It may be a more modest lifestyle than some are used to, but living in a community helps to keep the cost of living down and we provide subsidies for certain areas of life in the program.
+You’ll need to make decisions about budgeting and collaborate with your housemates to decide priorities for the needs of the house, like how to buy food together.
+It sounds like a challenge (and it is), but it’s the best way to gain real-life budgeting skills that will last a lifetime.
+And don’t forget: you’ll be living in a city that offers tons of free and cheap ways to have fun!

-The numbers are based on costs for basic necessities, which are a bit different depending on the city you live in:
+The numbers are based on costs for basic necessities, which are a bit different depending on the city you live in.
+This year’s stipends are bigger than ever before at:

 New York City

-Nearly all student loan payments for US citizens can be put on hold during a year in Avodah.
-You’ll have to initiate this process yourself, and we’re happy to provide instructions, and help you sort things out.
+Many loans can be deferred during a year in Avodah, though you should check with their specific loan provider to confirm.
+You’ll have to initiate this process yourself, and we’re happy to provide instructions and help you sort things out.

 Your placement organization will provide you with health insurance during the year, as well as a travel subsidy to pay for local public transportation costs.

 It’s true!
-During the summer before you move into the bayit (house) in August, you’ll join us in increasing awareness of Avodah and raising money to support our work together.
-You’ll run your own campaign, setting a goal with a minimum expectation of $1,500.
+During the summer before the program starts, you’ll join us in increasing awareness of Avodah and raising money to support our work together.
+You’ll run your own campaign, setting a goal with a minimum expectation of $1,200.

 You’re going to be super busy during the year between working full-time and participating in the Avodah community.
 We like to be realistic and avoid asking you to try to fundraise on top of your other responsibilities.
 We have found that incoming Corps Members do a great job of expressing their enthusiasm even before the official start of the year.